takaditya80-collab/WEB-ARTICLE-PROJECT/Business.md

 - Make your business accessible
 - Increase competitiveness in market
 - Attract  global customers
-- Easy to display the detalis of your business
+- Easy to display the details of your business

 ![alt text](image-1.png)